Connect with others who understand.

 For that reason, it’s a good idea to know what different pus colors may mean.
 Though these won’t always be a sure sign of how your wound is progressing, they may be helpful as a guideline.

 Always talk to a doctor about any concerning wound drainage.
-Bacterial infections require treatment with medications like antibiotics, and liver infections require a specialist to diagnose and treat them.
+Bacterial infections usually require treatment with medications like antibiotics, and more serious infections may require a specialist to diagnose and treat.

 “Currently up with a flare-up,” one myHSteam member wrote.
 “One of the five areas has decided to burst and has a slowly oozing, almost mint-green color.
 Should I go to the hospital?”
 Another member replied, “Always best to get it checked out.”